katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 Inventory setup examples
 ========================

-See also :ref:`sample_setup`, which shows inventory along with playbooks and other Ansible artifacts.
+See also :ref:`sample_setup`, which shows inventory along with playbooks and other Assible artifacts.

 .. _inventory_setup-per_environment: